auth0/docs/articles/universal-login/new.md

 ## Internationalization

 - The New Experience provides a more consistent approach for [Internationalization](/universal-login/i18n).

+## Text Customization

+- You can override any text in the New Experience by using the [Text Customization API]((/universal-login/text-customization).

 ## Branding